Pangaro Site Guide

 in developer marketing and strategy at Sun Microsystems is described

 in a recent resume.
 Content about philosophy and implementations concerning user experience and software design is listed on a summary page.
-From August of 2004 to November 2005 I served as CTO of Snap.com, and since then have been doing project work from the context of CyberneticLifestyles.com.
+From August of 2004 to November 2005 I served as CTO of Snap.com, from 2006 through 2011 I project consulting from the context of CyberneticLifestyles.com; since 2012 I have been running the startup General Cybernetics, Inc.

 range of research, commercial software prototyping, and corporate